informalsystems/hermes/guide/src/tutorials/more-chains/start-relaying.md

 - Stop the chains with `gm stop`.

+---

 ## Next Steps

-In the [next tutorial](./production/index.md), you will learn how to set up Hermes in production.
+In the [next section](./concurrent-instances.md), you will start new instances of Hermes to relay packets over the channels that were filtered out by the first instance.